Table of Contents

-A C17 fatty acid such as margaric acid will produce five fewer ATP because the product of its β-oxidation’s last round is a C3 unit of propionyl-CoA; which enters the TCA cycle as succinyl-CoA.
-This means that it will “miss out” on the isocitrate dehydrogenase and α-ketoglutarate dehydrogenase steps, and convey twenty fewer protons into the IM space as a result.
+A C17 fatty acid, such as margaric acid, will produce five fewer ATP because the product of its β-oxidation’s last round is a C3 unit of propionyl-CoA.
+This unit enters the TCA cycle as succinyl-CoA.
+This means that it will not be involved in the isocitrate dehydrogenase and α-ketoglutarate dehydrogenase steps.
+As a result, it will convey 20 fewer protons into the IM space as a result.

 Control of Oxidative Phosphorylation